5v3n/raspberry-pi-playground/README.md

 Run `sudo blink.sh`

-## more to come
+## Notes

-Let's play around a little... feel free to contribute other basic examples!
+### Ruby

+The example is made for the Revision 2 Raspberry Pi and uses the [Revision 2 fork of the gpio gem](https://github.com/5v3n/gpio).
+See [drogon's](https://projects.drogon.net/raspberry-pi/wiringpi/pins/) and [raspberrypi-spy's](http://www.raspberrypi-spy.co.uk/2012/06/simple-guide-to-the-rpi-gpio-header-and-pins/) wrap up of the new wiring.

-## General Python hints
+### Python

 My python skills are weak, but it seems to me like:

 Currently `pip` does not offer the version of [RPi.GPIO](http://pypi.python.org/pypi/RPi.GPIO) needed for revision 2 RaspberryPi boards.
 You can find the needed [0.4.0+ version here](http://pypi.python.org/pypi/RPi.GPIO#downloads).

+## more to come

+Let's play around a little... feel free to contribute other examples!